 Brett, Carlton E. Department of Geological Sciences, University of Rochester, Rochester, New York.

-Gould, Stephen J. Museum of Comparative Zoology, Harvard University, Cambridge, Massachusetts.
+Gould, Stephen Jay Formerly, Museum of Comparative Zoology, Harvard University, Cambridge, Massachusetts.

 - Applications of Paleontology